About this course

 Just Careers Training abides by the principles of access and equity and offers this course to all applicants regardless of their gender, social, sexual preferences, and political and/or religious beliefs.

 Applicants will be accepted into this course based on the course requirements, including the assessment requirements set out in the National Training Package for this Skill Set, as well as any other requirements set out by MRWA.

 In line with VET principles and as per the requirements set out in the relevant Training Package, there is scope for Reasonable Adjustment of the training and/or assessment requirements set out in this course.

 Reasonable Adjustment in training

-This may include the use of learning props and methodologies better suited to the individuals needs, as long as the adjustment in training method is still in line with Roads and Maritime requirements.
+This may include the use of learning props and methodologies better suited to the individuals needs, as long as the adjustment in training method is still in line with Main Roads WA requirements.
 Examples of this include the use of videos and presentations, one on one training methods (for parts of the training not requiring work with other individuals) and extended training plans that exceed the standard course duration and format.

 Reasonable Adjustment that cannot be accommodated in the course attendance duration may result in additional training and fees will apply.

 This may include making adjustments to the assessment methodologies or the tools in order to cater for the needs of the participant.
 This may include the use of Verbal Assessment in place or written assessments.
 Minimum assessment requirements have been set out and these cannot be reduced.